Article last updated on the 26th of January, 2026.

 - Click the “Stage Settings”-menu item from the list.

 - The “Enable staging for this business module”-button can be used to enable and disable staging.
 This can be useful if staging should be temporarily turned either on or off for some reason.
 All stage settings and configurations persist through disabling and re-enabling staging.
 Be advised that staging is not always necessary.
-In that case, simply do not configure these settings
+In that case, simply do not configure these settings.
+Also note that this setting should only be enabled once a set of stages and a stage model has been created.

 3.2.
 Creating stages